yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Please read this section carefully so that you fully understand the grading scheme and the mode of submission!

 ### Grading Scheme ###
 In this module, you are training to become a good software engineer.
 The first and basic requirement is that your code must satisfy the requirements and be correct.
-Above and beyond correctness, you are required to write well-documented code.
+Above and beyond correctness, you are required to write *good* code.
 In real software projects, just ensuring that your code can do the job is not sufficient.
-Remember that if you are doing anything useful at all, the code has to be maintained and the probability that some poor soul will have to come along to read and modify your code is very high.
-Your goal is to minimise the grief of this poor fella and make him love reading your code.
+Remember that if you are doing anything useful at all, the code has to be maintained; the probability that some poor soul will have to read and modify your code is very high.
+Your goal is to minimise the grief of this poor fellow and make him love reading your code.

 You also want to minimise the grief that is inflicted on your tutors.
 In particular, we will be looking out for the following: